These eco friendly musicians are absolute rock stars – in more ways than one!

 By Chiara Spagnoli Gabardi

-It seems like there are many musicians who believe “The Earth has music for those who listen,” as the American philosopher, poet, literary and cultural critic George Santayana once said.
-Here is a short list of 10 Eco Friendly musicians we love.
+Yep, it seems like there are many great musicians who believe “The Earth has music for those who listen,” as the American philosopher, poet, literary and cultural critic George Santayana once said.

 All images: Wikicommons